trynthink/scout/docs/ecm_reference.rst

 | all                     |      X      |      X      |      X     |
 +-------------------------+-------------+-------------+------------+

-:superscript:`*` These end uses and all associated technologies may currently only be specified for the :ref:`add-on measure type <ecm-features-measure-type>` due to the lack of available baseline cost, performance, and lifetime data for associated technologies.
+:superscript:`*` These end uses and all associated technologies may currently only be specified for the :ref:`add-on measure type <ecm-features-measure-type>` due to the lack of available baseline cost, performance, and lifetime data for the associated technologies.

 .. _ecm-baseline_technology:

 Technology
 ~~~~~~~~~~

 Technology names appear verbatim.
-The lighting technology names are in the body of the table, categorized by illumination technology (e.g., incandescent, fluorescent) and application or fixture type.
+For residential building types, the lighting technology names are in the body of the table, categorized by illumination technology (e.g., incandescent, fluorescent) and application or fixture type.
+For commercial building types, the lighting technology names are categorized generally by bulb type or application.
+In both cases, these categories are provided for convenience and are not used anywhere in an ECM definition.

 .. tip::
-   If the technology name for a given end use and fuel type is indicated as ``null``, the ECM definition should have the *unquoted* string text "null" written into the :ref:`json-technology` field.
+   If the technology name for a given end use and fuel type is indicated as ``null``, the ECM definition should have the *unquoted* text "null" written into the :ref:`json-technology` field.

 .. note::
    "all" is available as an option to specify all of the technology names that apply to all of the building types, fuel types, and end uses specified for the applicable baseline market.
 In addition, "all" can be made specific to a particular end use by specifying "all" followed by the end use name -- "all heating" or "all water heating," for example.
 This shorthand will capture all of the technologies in the named end use that apply to the building types and fuel types included in the applicable baseline market.
 For example, if the building type is "single family homes" and the fuel type is specified as ["electricity", "natural gas"] then "all heating" will include all of the heating technologies for residential buildings that use electricity or natural gas.